The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Introduction

 A model related to the Brownian web distance is the Brownian castle which arises as the scaling limit of the infinite temperature version of the ballistic deposition model.
 It was introduced in~\cite{CH23} as a scale-invariant Markov process with scaling exponents $1:1:2$ which is different from the one in the Edwards--Wilkinson class as well as from the KPZ class.
 The Brownian castle is constructed based on the Brownian web and its dual in the following way.
 To each segment of path in the dual Brownian web a centered Gaussian random variable is associated with variance equal to the length of the corresponding time interval and independently for disjoint paths.
 Then the value of the process at a space-time point is the sum of the Gaussian variables along the dual Brownian web path started from the point.

-As one may expect the value of the Brownian web distance $D^\Br(t,x;s,y)$ can change dramatically by a small perturbation of the starting point $(t,x)$ or by that of the endpoint $(s,y)$.
+As one may expect, the value of the Brownian web distance $D^\Br(t,x;s,y)$ can change dramatically by a small perturbation of the starting point $(t,x)$ or by that of the endpoint $(s,y)$.
 As we shall see from the description given in Subsection~\ref{ss:BWdistregions} the Brownian web distance is more sensitive to the changes of the endpoint.
 Hence the Brownian web distance is not a continuous function of its variables.
-However the following continuity still holds.
+However the Brownian web distance has a lower semicontinuous version $D^{\Br,\LSC}(t,x;s,y)$ which only differs from the Brownian web distance $D^\Br(t,x;s,y)$ when $(t,x)$ is an exceptional point in the Brownian web with multiple outgoing paths.
+See Definition~\ref{def:DBrLSC} and Proposition~\ref{prop:DBrLSC} for details.